sqrldev/wordpress-sqrl-login/readme.txt

 In other cases you will want to be known, like when you use SQRL to login as you at Amazon, Facebook, Netflix, or your bank.
 In those cases, you would inform Amazon that that particular code is actually you.
 SQRL lets you do that.

+Special thanks to:

-Special thanks to @davidshimjs for writing a great javascript library for QRCode creation. (https://github.com/davidshimjs/qrcodejs)
+@davidshimjs (Sangmin, Shim) for writing a great javascript library for QRCode creation. (https://github.com/davidshimjs/qrcodejs)
+@jaredatch (Jared Atchison) for writing a plugin for disabling users that I took inspiration from. (https://github.com/jaredatch/Disable-Users)

 == Installation ==
 1. Ensure that your site is using SSL.
 It's using a https connection.